hbctraining/Intro-to-R-flipped/lessons/14_finding_help.md

 ## Learning Objectives

-* Identify different R-specific and external sources of help to (1) troubleshoot errors and (2) get more information about functions and packages.
+* Identify different R-specific external sources to help with troubleshooting errors and obtaining more information about functions and packages.

 ## Asking for help